-Kuba Witek is a Polish filmmaker, traveler, musician and author.
+Kuba Witek is a Polish adventure & documentary filmmaker, traveler, digital nomad, musician and author.

 In everyday life, he values minimalism, eco-awareness and self-developement.
-He enjoys old movies, biographic and crime novels, running in the woods, swimming in lakes and rivers, hiking – especially in the cold, northern regions.
+He enjoys old movies, biographic and crime novels, running in the woods, swimming in lakes and rivers, hiking.